crazy-max/diun/docs/notif/webhook.md

 ## Sample

-The JSON response will look like this:
+The JSON request will look like this:

 ```json
 {